mcaceresb/stata-gtools/README.md

 This is currently a beta release.
 This package uses a C-plugin to provide a faster implementation for Stata's `collapse` called `gcollapse` that is also faster than Sergio Correia's `fcollapse` from `ftools`.
-Futher, group variables can be a mix of string and numeric, like `collapse`.
+Further, group variables can be a mix of string and numeric, like `collapse`.
 It also provides some support for by-able `egen` functions via `gegen`.